If you’re a new student, find out what IT equipment you’ll need, what you need to bring yourself, and what is likely to be provided by the University.

 Do I need a computer of my own?

-So you can participate in remote teaching, you will need to bring a laptop.
+Many students consider a laptop to be an essential piece of equipment for their studies.
 If you don't already have one and want some guidance on what to consider, please see our helpful IT equipment guide for students.

 You can also check with your college about what they provide.
 Colleges, departments and libraries often provide computing facilities of some kind but specifications and availability vary.
 Individual colleges may also lend laptops to students who can’t afford to buy their own.